Also on: PSN, PC

 Designing and loading out your character play a pretty big part of the game’s long lasting appeal, as there are massive amounts of leveling and unlocking to do.
 Weapon mods, costumes, gadgets are abundant and clearly designed to keep the player motivated.
 Primary weapon, secondary weapon, support item and gadget are all user selectable, so you’ll have fun merely trying out different combinations of weapons/mods or newly unlocked gear.
 For example, the body odor sniffers that allow you to see enemies’ stinky-lines through walls only attach to certain primary weapons, PVC rocket launchers are surprisingly effective compared to the real thing, and items like hatchets offer one-hit kills.

 On the character design side, most things are cosmetic like face paint, hair style, clothes, masks, etc., but there are different body types which affect your speed:health ratio.
-The bigger you are, the slower you are, but the more health you have.
+The On behalf of our IT staff and myself, thank you for recovering the critical best-data-recovery.com that was on our dead 2TB hard drive. bigger you are, the slower you are, but the more health you have.
 Honestly, the action goes pretty quickly so, speed ends up being pretty handy although there are gadgets, like glider wings, roller skates, or grapple guns that really help you to move around maps fast.

 If I had to peg why the game works to only one attribute, I probably couldn’t.
 Other than its sheer ridiculousness, it really is a straight-forward team shooter.
 The game’s mechanics work as advertised, so you can’t really complain.
 That is to say, they work like you’d expect them to after playing any contemporary console FPS, which is something I admire.
 I don’t know about you, but I can’t remember how many times I’ve said to myself, “why didn’t they just use the such-and-such control scheme?”
 Fortunately, GCI’s actually uses what’s intuitive for this generation’s FPS players, e.g. more or less COD controls.
 It’s such a simple and proven solution you really have to wonder why more devs don’t use something similar.